esamattis/lean-redux/README.md

 - `scope: string|Array` Scope the component to a part of the state.
 - `defaultProps: Object` Default values for props that do not exist in the state
-- `mapState: Function` Just like the `mapStateToProps` in React Redux.
+- `mapState: Function` Just like the `mapStateToProps` in React Redux, but the state is scoped according to the `scope` option.
 If not defined the default implementation is to return the props matching `defaultProps`.
 - `handlers: Object|Function` Object of event handler to be passed to the component as props.
 Each handler can return an `updates` value which transforms the part of the state scoped to the component.
 See below for details.
 Can be